genomicsclass/leanpub/manuscript/interactions_and_contrasts_exercises.md

     X <- model.matrix(~ group)
     ```
 A>
-A>    We will show here how to calculate the "F-value", and then we will use random number to observe the distribution of the F-value under the null hypothesis.
+A>    We will show here how to calculate the "F-value", and then we will use random numbers to observe the distribution of the F-value under the null hypothesis.
 A>
 A>    The F-value is the mean sum of squares explained by the terms of interest (in our case, the 'group' terms) divided by the mean sum of squares of the residuals of a model including the terms of interest.
 So it is the explanatory power of the terms divided by the leftover variance.
 A>